ARamosCaio/Stores-API/README.md

 - How to use flask smorest to create REST APIs
 - How to make validations using the marshmallow lib
 - How to use swagger ui
+- How to create authenticaton using flask jwt extended
 - How to create a make file
 - More about docker (docker cli)